Saint Joseph’s University

 Housing for upperclassmen (juniors and seniors) is based on a lottery while freshmen and sophomores are assigned according to their request and space limitations.
 Changes are made on a space available basis.

 Visitors to high-rises must identify themselves, be escorted into the building by their host, and leave identification at the desk.
 In the houses and apartments, guests are escorted by their host.
 Houses and apartments are locked and entrance can only be gained by a resident student allowing entrance.

 Classes are usually limited to registered students, but lectures, athletic contests, and plays are open to the community.
-Certain events require campus ID and persons not having ID will be asked to leave the campus.
+Certain events require a campus ID and persons not having proper identification will be asked to leave the campus.